-Rural hospitals provide essential health care to the nearly 60 million people who live in rural areas.
-However, since 2005 there have been 191 rural hospitals closures across the United States, including nine closures in 2023.
-A 2022 study conducted by the North Carolina Rural Health Research Program found that rural hospitals that closed between 2017 to 2020 were more unprofitable and much less liquid.
+Rural healthcare organizations, including critical access hospitals (CAHs), small rural hospitals, rural health clinics, tribal healthcare facilities, and other healthcare organizations located in rural counties provide essential health care to the nearly 60 million people who live in rural areas.
+However, since 2005 there have been 191 rural hospital closures across the United States, including nine closures in 2023.
+A 2022 HRSA-funded study conducted by the North Carolina Rural Health Research Program found that rural hospitals that closed between 2017 to 2020 were more unprofitable and much less liquid.
 The study reports that in the year leading up to a closure, most rural hospitals tend to have few days cash on hand, a negative operating margin, and a negative total margin.